SaiBhavaniBSB/Humor-Detection-using-ColBert-Data/README.md

 BERT Model :

 BERT is acronym for Bidirectional Encoder Representations from Transformers.
 BERT is a model that is used to represent text.
-For a given input statement to have a deeper sense of context, BERT employs bidirectional training and vector represen-tations are created for each word as the output.
+For a given input statement to have a deeper sense of context, BERT employs bidirectional training and vector representations are created for each word as the output.

 Naive Bayes: